Meet The Actor – Confessions of a Serial Killer

 He had taken a woman, Mrs Lee, across the harbour the previous evening but had landed her at Milson’s Point.
 No one else but himself had seen her land and he knew nothing about the blood in the boat.
 After dropping her home, he came straight back to Circular Quay.

-Modern Day Water Taxi
+Sydney Water Taxi

 He admitted he had shared a drink with the deceased the previous evening and had even been seen to shout her drinks at the Orient Hotel.